 The best type of addiction treatment is one that is customized to you.
 Determining where are you in the process of recovery and where you need help is a part of matching treatment to your specific needs.
 Why should treatment be individualized?

 All people do not respond to treatment in the same, predictable way.
 A method that works very well for one person may be ineffective, and/or culturally inappropriate for another.
 Because one size does not fit all, the best treatment is tailor made.
-So, while managing a chronic condition such as methamphetamine addiction, it is helpful to think about the options out there.
+So, while managing a chronic condition such as addiction, it is helpful to know all your options.

 Types of Rehab Treatment